 In 2013, Borowski's films were screened in Paris France, he was featured in Psychology Today, U.K.'s Bizarre Magazine, interviewed for the Travel Channel show Monumental Mysteries, served as an official judge in the documentary category for the Housecore Horror Film Festival, completed Mime Time a short film entered into the ABC's of Death 2 competition and completed his fourth feature documentary film, Serial Killer Culture, released in 2014.

 In 2016, Borowski released The Ed Gein File, a book containing documents from the Gein case.
-Serial Killer Culture TV was released in MArch of 2017 as a follow up to the successful film, Serial Killer Culture.
-Borowski is currently busy producing and directing the feature documentary film Bloodlines: The Art and Life of Vincent Castiglia, in development on the documentary Jesse Pomeroy: The Boston Boy Fiend, and writing several feature film scripts.
+Serial Killer Culture TV was released in March of 2017 as a follow up to the successful film, Serial Killer Culture.
+Dahmer's Confession, Borowski's fourth book, was released in October of 2017.
+2018 Marks the release of Borowski's fifth feature documentary film, Bloodlines: The Art and Life of Vincent Castiglia.
+Borowski is currently busy writing several feature narrative film screenplays, writing his next book, Panzram at Leavenworth, producing the second season of SKCTV and producing his next serial killer biography documentary film, Jesse Pomeroy: The Boston Boy Fiend.

 Borowski currently resides in his hometown of Chicago.